MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-guide-macos.md

 For example, you can configure the device to automatically install updates, including app updates, when they're available.

-This settings catalog policy works with the [software update policy](#-step-1---use-a-software-update-policy-to-manage-when-updates-are-installed).
+This settings catalog policy works with the [software update policy](#-step-1---use-a-software-update-policy-to-manage-when-updates-are-installed) (Step 1 in this article).
 It makes sure the devices are checking for updates and prompting users to install them.
 End users still need to take action to finish the installation.

 For more information on the settings catalog, including how to create a settings catalog policy, go to [Use the settings catalog to configure settings](../configuration/settings-catalog.md).